netresearch/kite/README.rst

         );

-    To illustrate the behaviour of the stage configuration here's an example setting the shared directories differently for each `stage`:
+    To illustrate the behaviour of the stage configuration here's an example setting the shared directories differently for each :code:`stage`:

     .. code:: php